 The heart of campus is the Ron Burnett Library + Commons.
 Flooded with natural light even on the rainiest of days, the two-storey library’s print and media collections are focused on contemporary art, media, and design.
 Its subject area specialties include art history, critical and cultural studies, design research and other creative practices like typography.
 For $30 a year, anyone with the library’s Community Borrower card is welcome to borrow materials.

 The library’s second floor features an extensive collection of graphic novels and art magazines — not to mention an excellent selection of board games to pass the time.

-Fans of West Coast artist Francine Peters (formerly known as Fred) will find an excellent collection of posters by the artist on the mezzanine level.
 The majority of the library’s book holdings are found on the first floor, including a viewing station for watching films and video on DVD and VHS.
 To the left of the staircase, you’ll see the Artists Books and Special Collections room.
 This collection is focused on rare artworks in book form from the 1960s until the present, and is dedicated to books crafted, published, produced or altered by an artist or artist collective.

 The library’s Archival Collection includes university photographs, academic calendars, student publications and memorabilia dating back to Emily Carr’s earliest days.
 Some of these are on display along a timeline just outside the Special Collections room.

 Right across from the library, stop by Loafe Cafe for a bite to eat.
 Its menu offers plenty of choice, from coffee and baked goods to sandwiches and salads, pastas, sushi and rice bowls.
 On a sunny day, its huge outdoor patio is the perfect place to picnic, people watch and enjoy views of the North Shore mountains and downtown Vancouver.